 You’ve agreed to pay for a year’s worth of insurance, even if you make your payments monthly.
 The total cost of your insurance (the premiums) is in exchange for a certain value of coverage, or your ‘sum insured’.
 When you have a total loss claim, the whole premium for the rest of the 12 month period of insurance is due.

-For example, your premium is $1,200 for 12 months insurance cover over your car which has a market value of $10,000.
+For example: your premium is $1,200 for 12 months insurance cover over your car, which has a market value of $10,000.
 If you have an accident in month 2, your car is written off, and you have paid $200 in premiums but you still owe another $1000 in premiums for the rest of the year.
 The remainder of the year’s premiums ($1000) will be deducted from your payout amount ($10,000 – $1,000 = $9,000).

-Most insurance policies define the market value of the car as including its registration and compulsory 3rd party insurance (in the same way as the car’s bonnet or wheels forms part of the car’s insured value).
+Most insurance policies define the market value of the car as including its registration and compulsory third party insurance (in the same way as the car’s bonnet or wheels forms part of the car’s insured value).

 In some states the insurer will deduct the remaining value of your unused registration and CTP insurance from your payout.
-You can recover your unused CTP from your CTP insurer and get a refund for your unused registration from your state’s Roads or Transport authority (eg: Roads and Maritime Services (RMS) in NSW).
+You can recover your unused CTP from your CTP insurer and get a refund for your unused registration from your state’s roads or transport authority (eg: Roads and Maritime Services (RMS) in NSW).
 As you can recover these amounts yourself, they are not losses when deducted by your insurer.
 When an insurer will deduct these amounts is set out in your PDS.

 If the car is written off the insurer will (at their discretion) either:

 - Keep the wreck and pay you the sum insured; or